Manush Nandan

-Manush Nandan is an Indian cinematographer who works in Hindi and Tamil-language films.
+Manush Nandan ISC is an Indian cinematographer who predominantly works in Hindi language films besides having worked in Tamil and Malayalam language films.
 He studied at the Film and Television Institute of Tamil Nadu and worked under Ravi K. Chandran during his early days and for his directorial debut Yaan (2014).
 He worked as an assistant cinematographer for Rab Ne Bana Di Jodi (2008) and My Name is Khan (2010) before being recommended to Farah Khan by an assistant director to work on Happy New Year (2014).
 He has since worked on several well known Hindi films such as Thugs of Hindostan (2018) and Rocky Aur Rani Kii Prem Kahaani (2023).

 Personal life

 He is the son of writers Gnani Sankaran and AS Padmavathi.
 He married Gowri in 2013.